mantlenetworkio/mantle/README.md

 Different parts of the Mantle tech stack are specialized to tackle specific issues.

-- [**Data Availability**](https://docs.mantle.xyz/introducing-mantle/a-gentle-introduction/solving-data-availability): Implementing EigenDA, an innovative re-staking solution that leverages Ethereum's validator network to bring the security of L1 to L2
+- [**Data Availability**](https://docs.mantle.xyz/introducing-mantle/a-gentle-introduction/solving-data-availability): Data Availability powered by EigenDA technology, an innovative re-staking solution that leverages Ethereum's validator network to bring the security of L1 to L2
 - [**EVM-level Fraud Proofs**](https://docs.mantle.xyz/introducing-mantle/a-gentle-introduction/fraud-proofs): Improved fraud proofs that are evaluated using EVM-level instructions

 > We encourage you to check out the [**Mantle tech docs**](https://docs.mantle.xyz) to learn more about the inner workings of Mantle.